Cognia Accredited | 2022 National Blue Ribbon School | College Prep

 brennan.jones69@yahoo.com | 402-880-2882

-No shooting experience necessary to begin participating in the fastest growing sport in Nebraska where you compete as an individual and as a 5 person squad.
+No shooting experience necessary to begin participating in the fastest growing sport in Nebraska where you compete as an individual and as a five-person squad.
 Develop your skills at breaking blue rock with a 12 gauge shotgun.
 All skill levels compete in the many shooting venues.
 This is a co-ed sport where girls shoot competitively with the boys.

 jenniewilson@skuttcatholic.com